nens/brostar-api/README.md

 Do the regular migrate, createsuperuser stuff.

-7) Maak een organisatie, vul de KvK, en eventueel authenticatie gegevens in
+7) Create an organization, fill in the KvK, and optionally fill in authentication details.

-8) Maak een user profile aan voor de superuser
+8) Create a user profile for the superuser.